J-CF-Leung/Study_Vault/Physics/Special relativity.md

 - Just as _Euclidean distance_ is fundamental to geometry in flat [[Geometric principles in Newtonian mechanics|3-space]], the interval is fundamental to the geometry of _spacetime, or Minkowski space_

-## Tensor algebra in Minkowski space
+## Tensor algebra in Minkowski spacenot done
+due after today
+due before in one week
+short mode
+hide edit button
+hide backlink
 - Many [[Geometric principles in Newtonian mechanics|definitions in 3-space]] still _apply_
 - A _tensor_ $\textbf{T}(\_,\_)$ is still a _real-valued linear function of vectors_ in Minkowski spacetime
 	- The _rank_ is still the number of vectors needed to produce a _scalar_